 It still looks like more will be here imminently.
 Several outlets are saying they expect more stock in December and you would imagine that Microsoft will be working to get more units shipped out so customers still have a chance to grab one for Christmas.

 When is my Xbox Series X/S pre-order arriving?

-Pre-orders were available as of 22nd September at 8am in the UK – for both the top-dog Xbox Series X and the digital-only Xbox Series S. But while gamers had ample notice to pick one up, unlike what happened with the PS5 pre-order release, that was, well not ideal, they sold out extremely quickly – with several big retailers seeing their websites buckling under the pressure of how many people were trying to get hold of one.
+Pre-orders were available as of 22nd September at 8am in the UK – for both the top-dog Xbox Series X and the digital-only Xbox Series S. But while gamers had ample notice to pick one up, unlike what happened with the PS5 pre-order release, they still sold out extremely quickly, with several big retailers seeing their websites buckling under the pressure of how many people were trying to get hold of one.

-We will continue to keep this page updated with the latest retailers and their stock levels- although you’ll have to be fast – stock disappears as quickly as it appears.
-We’ve broken down where stock is live in more detail below.
+We will continue to keep this page updated with the latest retailers and their stock levels, although you’ll have to be fast – stock disappears as quickly as it appears.

 Xbox Series X review: “The next-generation of gaming arrives with a console that more than lives up to the hype.
 A sleek design and a super quiet machine, the Xbox Series X really shows what next-gen games can look like and does so in style.
 Long loading times already seem like a thing of the past and quick resume is a brilliant addition, while the small changes to the controller make all the difference.
 Add to that Gamespass that now includes the wealth of titles that come with EA Play and it is clear that Microsoft are onto a winner.”